The main goals of weight-loss surgery are to:

 Weight loss is usually fairly rapid following a gastric bypass procedure; the average person loses about half of their excess body weight in the first six months.
 After that, weight loss slows down and finally reaches a plateau after about two years.
 Overall, patients lose an average of 60-70 percent of excess body weight.
 This means that if you are 100 pounds overweight, you can expect to lose about 60-70 pounds after gastric bypass and keep it off.

-A very popular procedure at Lahey Hospital & Medical Center is the laparoscopic sleeve gastrectomy.
+The most common procedure we complete at our facilities is the laparoscopic sleeve gastrectomy.
 Initial weight loss from the sleeve gastrectomy is a little less than the gastric bypass at one year.

 In this operation the outer part of the stomach is permanently removed.
 This decreases the amount of food that the stomach can hold by about 90%.
 The smaller amount of food that can be eaten passes more quickly into the intestine which is not surgically altered.
 Removing part of the stomach and speeding the delivery of food to the intestine changes intestinal hormones, decreasing appetite and improving diabetes.

-The sleeve gastrectomy provides some advantages, namely no anastomoses (connections between the stomach and intestine), no need to divide or bypass the intestine, and avoiding adjustments as needed with the Lap Band.
+The sleeve gastrectomy provides some advantages, namely no anastomoses (connections between the stomach and intestine) and no need to divide or bypass the intestine.
+This results in less risk of long term complications following this surgery compared to the gastric bypass.

 The sleeve gastrectomy can make heartburn or reflux worse and is less effective in curing diabetes compared to the bypass.
 In those patients, gastric bypass is usually advised.

-Revisional surgery may be an option for patients who have already undergone a weight loss operation and have a problem that needs to be corrected, or if they have regained weight or have lost an insufficient amount of weight.
-The following are examples of revisional surgeries performed at Lahey Hospital & Medical Center.
+Revisional surgery may be an option for patients who have already undergone a weight loss operation and have a problem that needs to be corrected.
+This can also be an option if they have regained weight, have lost an insufficient amount of weight or have increased difficulty with controlling diabetes.

 Cartoon illustration of Vertical Sleeve Gastrectomy (VSG)

-About half of the patients that have the Lap Band do not lose enough weight, or develop other problems such as reflux or difficulty swallowing.
+About 90% of the patients that have the Lap Band do not lose enough weight, regain weight or develop other problems such as reflux or difficulty swallowing.
 In these patients, the band can be laparoscopically removed, and a gastric bypass or a sleeve gastrectomy performed instead.
 The hospital stay and recovery is similar to non-revisional surgery.
 These operations are frequently performed at Lahey Hospital with excellent results.

 This operation, commonly known as “stomach stapling,” was very popular in the 1980s.
 In about 50% of patients the staples failed, leading to poor weight loss, stomach ulcers and pain.
 This operation can be converted to a gastric bypass.